LukLowG/Developer_Guidance_of_AI-Enabled_Medical_Devices/Resources/README.md

 # Key FDA Papers and Guidance Documents

-## Foundational Documents
+## 01 Foundational Documents

 These introduced the core concepts and rationale behind regulating adaptive AI/ML in medical devices.

 - April 2019 – Discussion Paper

-        Title: Proposed Regulatory Framework for Modifications to AI/ML-Based Software as a Medical Device (SaMD)
+  - Title: Proposed Regulatory Framework for Modifications to AI/ML-Based Software as a Medical Device (SaMD)

-        Why important: Introduces the concept of Predetermined Change Control Plans (PCCP) and sets the stage for future guidance.
+  - Why important: Introduces the concept of Predetermined Change Control Plans (PCCP) and sets the stage for future guidance.

-        Read online

 - January 2021 – AI/ML Action Plan

-        Title: Artificial Intelligence/Machine Learning (AI/ML)-Based Software as a Medical Device Action Plan
+  - Title: Artificial Intelligence/Machine Learning (AI/ML)-Based Software as a Medical Device Action Plan

-        Why important: Outlines the FDA’s future direction and commitment to transparency, real-world performance monitoring, and GMLP.
+  - Why important: Outlines the FDA’s future direction and commitment to transparency, real-world performance monitoring, and GMLP.

-## Guiding Principles
+## 02 Guiding Principles

 These documents help define Good Machine Learning Practice (GMLP) and transparency principles to ensure safety, effectiveness, and trust.